Healthy Living

 If it has rained recently, be extra careful.
 Surfaces like wet leaves or mud can be extra slick and cause you to fall.
 Move with caution and find a good pair of work boots or shoes designed to be slip-proof.

-No matter how safe you try to be while doing yard work, there’s still the chance you can get injured.
+No matter how many yard work safety tips you follow, there’s always still the chance you can get injured.
+If that happens, we are here.

-Learn more about the primary care services and emergency care services we provide at Mercy Health.
+Learn more about the urgent care services and emergency care services we provide at Bon Secours.

 Related Posts